Trusts and foundations

 Investing in change

 As environmental challenges become ever more acute, the demands on Kew’s work intensify.
 Funding from charitable trusts and foundations allows Kew to face these challenges as soon as they are identified, embarking on ambitious and ground-breaking projects.

 Working in partnership

-Kew works in close collaboration with charitable trusts and foundations to deliver pioneering and exciting projects, and we are always seeking to develop new relationships with funders as partners in this vital work.
-We particularly welcome trustees and grant administrators to visit Kew and meet with project staff.
+Kew works in close collaboration with charitable trusts and foundations to deliver pioneering and exciting projects, and we are always looking to develop new relationships with funders as partners in this vital work.
+We particularly welcome trustees and grant administrators who are interested in visiting Kew and meeting project staff.

 A rich heritage of philanthropy at Kew

 The support of visionary charitable trusts and foundations has always been integral to the development of Kew and remains essential to our work today.

 How the Wellcome Trust is making a difference

 The Great Plant Hunt is a national scheme that encourages children to explore the natural world and join other schools in the biggest ever school science project.
 The project invites primary school children to follow in the footsteps of Darwin by going on nature walks in and around their school grounds, to find out more about plants and, in the process, learn key scientific skills.
 The Great Plant Hunt is commissioned and funded by the Wellcome Trust.